B2B Lead Conversion Benchmarks for 2025

 Security and privacy statements ("We never share your data" or GDPR compliance badges)

 Place social proof near the form or CTA, not buried at the bottom of the page.
 The moment of highest doubt is right before clicking submit—that's when trust signals matter most.
+With 29% of form abandonment driven by security concerns, visibility into your data practices can be the difference between a lost visitor and a booked demo.

 High-intent pages to prioritize: